Black Friday History – Where does the bargain day come from

 Where does the name “Black Friday” come from?

 What is certain, however, is that Black Friday originated in the USA and has now become an integral part of more and more countries around the world.
-The name "Black Friday" has developed from the USA into a catchphrase around the world.
+Originating in the USA, the name "Black Friday" has become a household name around the world.

 crowds

-One theory is that the addition of "Black" refers to the crowds of people who moved from shop to shop on this long weekend.
-The many people were said to blur into a single black mass.
+One theory is that the addition of "Black" refers to the crowds of people who moved from store to store on this holiday.
+The crowds were said to blend into a single black mass.

-There may also be a reference to the so-called “Black Thursday”, the day of the stock market crash on October 24, 1929.
-On this day and the following day, countless people tried to withdraw their money from the bank and bring it to safety.
+There may also be a reference to the so-called "Black Thursday," the day of the stock market crash on October 24, 1929.
+On that day and the following day, countless people tried to withdraw their money from the bank and put it in a safe place.

-According to another theory, retailers will be profitable on this day.
-On Black Friday, retailers will make enough sales for the whole year.
-They will be able to get out of their previous negative balance and will only be in the black with the sales from Black Friday.
+According to another theory, retailers enter the profit zone on this day.
+On Black Friday, retailers generate enough sales to last the entire year.
+They break out of their previous negative balance and are able to "make a profit" solely on Black Friday sales.

-A similar theory follows on from this idea: the sellers take in so much money on Black Friday that by the end of the day their hands are already black from counting the money.
+A similar theory follows this idea: The sellers take in so much money on Black Friday that by the end of the day their hands are already black from counting the money.

 Documented mention

-The first time Black Friday was actually mentioned in writing in the USA was probably in 1966 in Philadelphia.
-According to reports , the Philadelphia police gave the Friday after Thanksgiving the name "Black Friday" in January 1966.
-The term was an allusion to the traffic jams and crowded sidewalks caused by the rush of shoppers.
+The first actual written mention of Black Friday in the USA was probably in Philadelphia in 1966.
+According to reports , the Philadelphia police named the Friday after Thanksgiving "Black Friday" in January 1966.
+The term was a reference to the traffic jams and crowded sidewalks caused by the rush of shoppers.

 Black Friday in the USA

-Black Friday has been around in the USA for over 60 years.
-Since then, the intensity and enthusiasm of people in the USA has increased rather than decreased.
-Every American tries to take advantage of the big discounts and get a real bargain.
-The hunt for bargains sometimes takes on dimensions that are difficult for outsiders to understand.
+Black Friday has been around in the US for over 60 years.
+Since then, the intensity and enthusiasm of the people in the US have increased rather than decreased.
+Every American tries to take advantage of the deep discounts and find a real bargain.
+The hunt for bargains sometimes reaches dimensions that are difficult for outsiders to comprehend.

-Customers waiting outside the shops hours before they can enter and tumultuous scenes are not uncommon on Black Friday.
-In some shopping centers, the police may even be called out.
+Customers waiting outside stores hours before entry and riotous scenes are not uncommon on Black Friday.
+In some shopping centers, police may even be called out.

-Of course, retailers try to take advantage of the huge rush.
-In some cities, the big stores open as early as midnight and try to lure bargain hunters into their stores.
+Naturally, retailers try to take advantage of the huge rush.
+In some cities, large stores open as early as midnight, trying to lure bargain hunters into their stores.

 Black Friday in Germany

 In Germany, the history of Black Friday is relatively short.
 Black Friday was first advertised here in 2006.
-That year, Apple advertised discounts on its products for the first time on the Friday after Thanksgiving.
-However, the term "Black Friday" was not really used at that time.
-It was only in the following years that "Black Friday" became more popular and used as a term.
+That year, Apple advertised discounts on its products on the Friday after Thanksgiving for the first time.
+However, the term "Black Friday" wasn't actually used at that time.
+It wasn't until the following years that "Black Friday" became more popular and used as a term.

-In 2013, over 500 retailers advertised various Black Friday offers.
-Since the discounts were almost always very attractive, word of Black Friday quickly spread in Germany.
-Awareness increased and according to the latest surveys, 95 percent of Germans know about Black Friday and its significance.
+In 2013, over 500 retailers advertised various Black Friday deals.
+Because the discounts were almost always very attractive, word of Black Friday quickly spread in Germany.
+Awareness grew, and according to recent surveys , 95 percent of Germans are familiar with Black Friday and its significance.

 What day is Black Friday this year?

 This year, Black Friday falls on November 26, 2021.
-This day is a Friday and therefore it can be assumed that not only online retailers will be prepared for this day.
-Local retailers will also be advertising numerous discounts and reduced prices on November 26, 2021.
+It's a Friday, so it's safe to assume that not only online retailers will be prepared for this special day.
+Local retailers will also be offering numerous discounts and reduced prices on November 26, 2021.

-In recent years, the period of Black Friday offers has been extended further and further.
-Online retailers in particular are increasingly talking not only about the classic Black Friday, but also about the Black Weekend, Black Friday Deal, Black Week or Black Friday Deals.
+In recent years, the Black Friday sales period has been continually extended.
+Online retailers, in particular, are increasingly referring not only to the traditional Black Friday, but also to Black Weekend, Black Friday Deal, Black Week, or Black Friday Deals.
 Both consumers and retailers benefit from this type of extended Black Friday.

 Retailers can promote more products over several days and increase their sales, while consumers benefit from even more discounts and bargains.
-The customers' chance of finding an interesting deal increases.
+Customers' chances of finding an interesting deal increase.

 Cyber Monday

-In addition to the Black Weekend and many other "Black" promotions, Cyber Monday should not go unmentioned in this context.
-Cyber Monday is a kind of supplement to Black Friday.
+In addition to Black Weekend and many other "Black" promotions, Cyber Monday should not go unmentioned in this context.
+Cyber Monday is seen as a kind of complement to Black Friday.

-It is another shopping day from the USA, which always falls on the Monday after American Thanksgiving and also marks the start of the Christmas sales in the USA.
+It's another shopping day from the USA, which always falls on the Monday after Thanksgiving and also marks the start of the Christmas shopping season in the USA.
 This day is also becoming increasingly popular in Germany.

 What products are sold?

-On Black Friday and all other promotional days around this period, all kinds of products are sold.
-Products from electronics retailers or general items from the consumer electronics category are of course very popular with customers.
-Games consoles, laptops, televisions and toys are at the top of the shopping list.
+On Black Friday and all other promotional days surrounding this period, all kinds of products are on sale.
+Products from electronics retailers and consumer electronics items in general are particularly popular with customers.
+Game consoles, laptops, televisions, and toys top the shopping list.

-But beauty items such as perfumes, make-up, cosmetics and drugstore items or fashion and accessories are also in great demand among bargain hunters.
+Beauty items such as perfumes, makeup, cosmetics, and drugstore items, as well as fashion and accessories, are also in great demand among bargain hunters.
 We at Horando also offer many luxury watches at lower prices.
-Here you can find the Horando Black Friday deals .
-As you can see, every deal hunter should find something on this day.
+Here are the Horando Black Friday deals .
+As you can see, every deal hunter should find something they're looking for on this day.

 It will be interesting to see how Black Friday develops in Germany and how retailers will promote this day in the future.
-After all, Black Friday, with its numerous special offers, has now achieved a level of popularity that would have been unthinkable just a few years ago.
+After all, with its numerous special offers, Black Friday has now achieved a level of awareness that would have been unthinkable just a few years ago.

 The HORANDO Black Friday (Black Week) Deals 2024: